Salem, Oregon

 Complaint Confidentiality Policy

-The City’s enforcement-related confidentiality policy is based on State of Oregon public records’ statutes.
-Enforcement records are public records, but the name of complaint is exempt from disclosure.
-The exemption is entitled “information submitted to a public body in confidence.”
-As such, any record that identifies a complainant is exempt from disclosure.
-However, notes in a file or a complaint letter, that does not specifically identify the complainant, may be disclosed.
+The City’s confidentiality policy for enforcement is based on Oregon state public records laws.
+Enforcement records are public, but the name of the complainant is exempt from disclosure.
+This exemption is called “information submitted to a public body in confidence.”
+Therefore, any record that identifies a complainant cannot be disclosed.
+However, notes or letters that do not specifically identify the complainant may be shared.

-The City will disclose the complainant’s name if required under a valid court order or if that person is going to be a witness in an enforcement case—the “right of cross examination” requires this provision.
+The City will disclose the complainant’s name if required by a valid court order or if that person will be a witness in an enforcement case.
+This is to ensure the “right of cross-examination.”